Skip to main content

 I’ve posted this on my blog before, but because God seems to be drilling this theme into me, I thought it would be good to post this again.
 (BTW the hibiscus is called Molokai Red, and it’s from my Dad’s garden.)

-I think it’s okay for me to make plans for my marketing, and to set goals I can try to hit, but I also need to have a more flexible mindset, too.
+I think it’s okay for me to make plans for my writing career and to set goals I can try to hit, but I also need to have a more flexible mindset, too.
 I tend to be too rigid in my thinking because I’m a control-freak, but God might have His own ideas about what He wants me to do.

 If this is you, too, then let’s both pray that we can keep our focus on God and not ourselves, so He can use us the way He wants to!